 Please be aware of the times.
 The ceremonies begin promptly.
 Be aware of traffic.

-Rosemary Connors, NBC10 news anchor and reporter and a 2001 graduate of Notre Dame, has been invited to give the commencement address on June 2, 2018.
+D’Arcy F. Rudnay, Executive Vice President and Chief Communications Officer for Comcast Corporation and a 1973 graduate of Notre Dame, has been invited to give the Academy’s Commencement address on June 1, 2019.